stratapp-ai/stratapp-ai.github.io/_blog/what-not-to-do-with-okrs.md

 Not to mention these [inspiring books and articles](https://stratappsaas.com/resources/ "resources").

-If you like this (admittedly somewhat direct and minimalist) blog article, please share it amigos.
+If you like this (admittedly somewhat direct and minimalist) article, please share it amigos.

 Thank you!